Part II [Part I]

 Yet another team began to build the pages for our book-to-be.

 And, that is where the Landa Nanopress comes into this story.

 I had seen the press running (read about it in this blog), and had asked the company president if they would print our book.
 With his affirmative answer, I began to work on getting press specifications, creating and printing a test sheet, and making the basic mechanical requirements for my students to follow in designing the book.

-I also needed money to print the book, so I applied for, and received a grant from our university to get this book, and several smaller projects printed.
+I also needed money to print the book, so I applied for, and received an innovation grant from our university to get this book, and several smaller projects printed.

 My test sheet revealed that the seven-color Nanopress would make an excellent printing platform for a book about street art.
 The vibrant colors of the artwork – including brilliant oranges and greens – would reproduce well on this machine.
 This was going to be a perfect pairing of technology and art.

 I am an advocate of big-gamut RGB images for print.
 I have long believed that saving my photos with Adobe RGB, or ProPhoto RGB profiles gives them an opportunity to shine on the printed page.
 In this case I was working with the students to create ProPhoto RGB files for the book.

 My test sheet proved me wrong, though.
 Those images I printed from the ProPhoto space did not reproduce well at all, instead turning them muddy and unattractive.
 But, that is why I made a press test sheet!

 After consulting with a representative of EFI here in Germany (they make the RIP that runs the Nanopress), I decided that my best path would be to use Adobe RGB (though after researching it a bit, perhaps ECIRGB might be better – this is yet to be determined).

 We reprocessed the photos with Adobe RGB source profiles.

 After two months’ work, we completed the book in Adobe InDesign.
 It was ready to print.
 The grant would not come through until March, so we waited.